-- Using the camera with a dedicated flash unit or flash accessory for cameras of other manufacturers poses a risk of malfunction and even damage. - Do not attach a high-voltage flash unit to the camera's hot shoe.
+- Using the camera with a dedicated flash unit or flash accessory for cameras of other manufacturers poses a risk of malfunction and even damage. - Do not connect flash units with an output voltage of 250 V or more to the camera's PC terminal. - Do not attach a high-voltage flash unit to the camera's hot shoe.
 It may not fire.